Back to National Guide

 • Substrate preparation: cleaning, grinding, and priming the surface

-• Waterproofing membrane application to all required wet areas under AS 3740 Waterproofing of Domestic Wet Areas
+• Waterproofing membrane application (typically liquid-applied polyurethane or cementitious) to all required wet areas under AS 3740:2021 Waterproofing of Domestic Wet Areas

 • Sealing of penetrations: drains, taps, shower niches, and wall-floor junctions

-• Puddle flanges at drain connections and bond breakers at internal corners
+• Puddle flanges at drain connections, bond breakers and reinforcing tape at internal corners

 • Compliance certificate on completion